BGAcademy23/ncbidatasets/docs/NCBI-datasets-cli.md

     |   `-- dataset_catalog.json
     `-- fetch.txt

-15 directories, 17 files
+5 directories, 7 files
 ```
 With exception to the file `fetch.txt`, now the folder structure looks the same as we had with the original (non-dehydrated) download.

 ---

-The most important question to answer is: **why would I use this?**
+### The most important question to answer is: why would I use this?

-And the answer is: a deydrated download is faster and more reliable than a regular download, simply because the number of files and amount of data being transferred is smaller.
+And the answer is: a dehydrated download is faster and more reliable than a regular download, simply because the number of files and amount of data being transferred is smaller.
 Also, the download process is serial, which means that one file is downloaded after the other, while the rehydration process runs in parallel, where multiple files can be downloaded at the same time.
 By default, *datasets* downloads/rehydrates 10 files in parallel, and that number can go up to 30.
-Another advantage is that the rehydration process can be resumed if it is interrupted for any reason; the same is not true for downloads (they either finish successfully or fail and can't be resumed, only restarted from the beginning.
+Another advantage is that the rehydration process can be resumed if it is interrupted for any reason; the same is not true for downloads: they either finish successfully or fail and can't be resumed, only restarted from the beginning.

 ---